kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 Changelog:

 	From v1.3 to v1.4
-		- Merge in changes to official Facebook API made on 10/26/2007.
+		- Merge in changes from official Facebook API made on 10/30/2007.
 		- Refactor changes so that they don't break reverse compatibility for anyone using the official API.
 		- Refactor changes so that they don't break reverse compatibility for anyone using a previous version this API.
 		- Add a 'FacebookJaxbRestClient' that returns JAXB objects when making API calls.